The Basics

 MMus in Performance, with 100% final recital degree mark

-Lewis Banks is a Scottish saxophonist praised by the Herald for his ‘virtuosity and blinding characterisation’.
-No stranger to diverse and adventurous concert programming, Lewis is rapidly developing a reputation as an exciting soloist who thrives on traversing genre borders.
+Lewis is a Scottish saxophonist praised by The Herald for his ‘virtuosity and blinding characterisation’.
+Winner of the Sussex prize, the Royal Overseas League Music Competition in London, Lewis has gained a reputation as an exciting soloist who thrives on traversing genre borders.